jenkinsci/report-generic-chart-column-plugin/README.md

 You can read how it is evaluated here: https://github.com/judovana/jenkins-report-generic-chart-column/blob/master/src/main/resources/hudson/plugins/report/genericchart/ChartModel/help-unstableCondition.html#L10

 The built which just ended is L0.
 Previous build is L1 and so on...
 You can use ranges - eg L5..L1 will return values of given **key** for build N-5,N-4-N-3,N-2,N-1  where N is current build - L0.
 Ranges can go withot limit - eg L3..  will exapnd as L3,L2,L1,L0.
 So obviously mmost used is ..L1 which returns you values  of all except latests (L0) build.
+Count of points is MN.
 See the logic at: https://github.com/judovana/jenkins-report-generic-chart-column/blob/master/src/main/resources/hudson/plugins/report/genericchart/ChartModel/help-unstableCondition.html#L2

 ## Blacklist and Whitelist